marzig76/fulmo/README.md

 ./fulmo
 ```

-This just open a web browser to http://localhost:5000
+Then just open a web browser to http://localhost:5000

 Notes
 ============